Configuration¶

 - Supports hot reload with

---watch - Required for advanced features
+--watch - Required for multi-agent setups

 File Structure¶